lbssousa/devcontainer-features-texlive-music/README.md

-# devcontainer-features-texlive-music
+# Dev Container Features for music typesetting with TeX Live & LilyPpond

-Dev Container features for typesetting music with TeX Live and LilyPond.
+This repository contains a _collection_ of two Features - `texlive` and `lilypond`.